 - Miss Mouse

 In April 1966, Time Magazine famously labelled London as the world centre of fashion design and style.
-Being fashionable became related to the rapidly changing social, economic and aesthetic context of the times, and the central role it played out, not just on Carnaby Street which holds a vast of history of fashion design, but the sixties pop culture as well.
+Being fashionable related to the rapidly changing social, economic and aesthetic context of the times, and the central role it played out, not just on Carnaby Street, (which holds a vast history of fashion design), but the 60s pop culture as well.

 © 2009 viryabo